 California state law §1942.5 prohibits landlords from retaliating against tenants.
 Retaliation is both a defense in certain eviction lawsuits and a basis for affirmative claims against a landlord.

-Where a landlord initiates an eviction, increase rent or decrease services within 180 of a tenant’s protected act, a landlord has the burden of showing a non-retaliatory motive.
-Landlords found guilty of retaliation may be liable for actual damages, attorney’s fees and punitive damages.
+Where a landlord initiates an eviction, increases rent, or decreases services within 180 of a tenant’s protected act, a landlord has the burden of showing a non-retaliatory motive.
+Landlords found guilty of retaliation may be liable for actual damages, attorney’s fees, and punitive damages.